National Bolivarian Armed Forces of Venezuela: National Experimental University of the Armed Forces

-Mission Negro Primero

-Named after the nickname of Venezuelan independence hero Pedro Camejo, this mission, another legacy of the Chávez administration, and now upgraded by President Nicolás Maduro to a Grand Mission, is aimed at upgrading the combat capabilities of all service personnel of the National Armed Forces and to strengthen the performance of the duties of national defense.
-Part of it is the acquisition of modern weapons and building of modern facilities and upgrading of existing buildings in all military installations.

 Women in the Armed Forces

 Currently the 4 components that make up the NBAF: the Army, Navy, Air Force and the National Guard, plus the National Militia and the Presidential Honor Guard Brigade as well, have women who choose a military career for their professional development part of their ranks as either enlisted personnel, non-commissioned officers and officers.
 Within these service branches, the Venezuelan military woman has achieved important positions.

 Boys and girls also join together as students of the various educational institutions jointly operated by the service branches of the National Armed Forces through their foundations and the Ministry of Education from pre-school to the secondary level.

 Historical dates of the achievements of the Venezuelan women in the National Bolivarian Armed Forces: